 The Envirothon program challenges high school students in grades 9-12 to learn about natural resources in a combined classroom and hands-on atmosphere.
 Envirothon fosters appreciation and respect for the natural world and expands students’ knowledge and comprehension skills in STEM (science, technology, engineering and math).

 Students develop leadership, problem-solving and team building skills using experimental learning in outdoor settings.
 Envirothon student learning focuses in five key areas: aquatic ecology, forestry, wildlife, soils and current environmental issues.
-The current issue for 2024 is “Renewable Energy for a Sustainable Future”.
+The current issue for 2025 is “Roots and Resiliency: Fostering Forest Stewardship in a Canopy of Change”.

 Envirothon is a hands-on natural science academic program that challenges and engages students to think critically about the natural world around them and the role they play in it.
 Many students continue to environmental focused post secondary education and pursue successful careers in various aspects of environmental science.